excelerondesign/exc_snippets/components/ieCompatibility/ieCompatibility.md

 ## Explanation

 The plugin checks for the existence of the property `document.documentMode`.
 This emits the mode that Internet Explorer is using to interpret the document.
 It was implemented in version 8 of Internet Explorer and was removed in Edge.
+All CSS and JS was designed to be as compatible as possible, any incompatibilities found should be added to the issues tab on GitHub.